stuartellis/stuartellis-site-hugo/content/articles/python-modern-practices.md

 <!--more-->

-# Language
+# Tooling

 ## Use Python 3

 Use Python 3 for all new work.
 Python 2 will no longer be supported, as of 2020.
 All of the major libraries and frameworks now support Python 3.
-Several will remove support for Python 2 in upcoming releases.
+Some projects have removed support for Python 2 in their latest releases.

+## Use Virtual Environments for Development

+The [virtual environments](https://docs.python.org/3/tutorial/venv.html) feature enables you to define separate sets of packages for each Python project, so that they do not conflict with each other.

+There are several tools that help you to manage your Python projects, and use virtual environments.
+The most popular are [pipenv](https://docs.pipenv.org/) and [poetry](https://poetry.eustace.io/).
+You can also manually set up and manage virtual environments.

+Decide on the workflow for your project, and document it.

+## Use Automatic Code Formatting

+[PEP 8](https://www.python.org/dev/peps/pep-0008/) provides the accepted style guide for Python code.
+Use a formatting tool with a plugin to your editor, so that your code is automatically formatted to meet the guidelines in PEP 8.

+[Black](https://black.readthedocs.io/en/stable/) is becoming the standard code formatting tool for Python projects.
+Use Black for new projects.

+# Language Syntax

 ## Use f-strings to Format Strings